-Studies show that needle thoracostomy in the 5th or 6th intercostal space at the mid-axillary line is effective in the release of tension pneumothorax.
-Utilize this location if the traditional sites of the 2nd or 3rd intercostal space at the mid-clavicular line do not improve the respiratory or hemodynamic conditions of a patient with a strongly suspected tension pneumothorax, especially if using shorter angiocatheters.
-The chest wall musculature is thinner in this alternate location.
+Both the 2nd Intercostal space-midclavicular line and the 4th or 5th Intercostal space-anterior axillary line are effective in the release of tension pneumothorax.
+Utilize this alternate location if the preferred site does not improve the respiratory or hemodynamic conditions of a patient with a strongly suspected tension pneumothorax.